Locate a grave MUSEUM OF THE FALLEN

 Lost Technologyalso Replaced

-The format mastering studios trusted for a decade — lossless, exact to copy — was kept out of living rooms by price and a copy-protection fight.
+Sony's 1987 format that mastering studios trusted for a decade — lossless, exact to copy — was kept out of living rooms by price and a copy-protection fight.

 1987 CE died 2005 CE · 18 years